 OpenPGP implementations can be used to digitally sign, encrypt, and decrypt email messages for heightened security.
-You can register your own personal OpenPGP keys with Launchpad, and under some situations, Launchpad will send you signed or encrypted email.
+You can validate your keys with Launchpad, and under some situations, Launchpad will send you signed or encrypted email.
 You would then use OpenPGP support in your mail reader to decrypt these messages or verify a message's digital signature.
 Of course, you can also use the OpenPGP support in your mail reader to trade encrypted messages with your colleagues, or sign your own messages so that others can have better assurances that the email that appears to come from you actually does come from you.

 The instructions below are not intended to provide you with detailed information on OpenPGP, its various implementations, or its use.
 These instructions simply provide links that can help you set up your mail reader to be compatible with OpenPGP signed and/or encrypted email.

 We need your help to flesh out these instructions!

 This section is not all inclusive.
 Please feel free to add additional mail clients.

 Evolution has built-in support for OpenPGP.
 Look under the Security tab when you edit accounts.